doki-theme/doki-theme-web/README.md

 **New Tab Extension**

 This extension overrides your New Tab, and replaces it with a tab whose background has the official Doki Theme asset.
-It also injects styles into ever tab to theme the: Scroll Bar & Selection text, to match your selected theme.
+It also can inject styles into ever tab to theme the: Scroll Bar & Selection text, to match your selected theme.

+### Configuration

+You can configure the extension by opening the popup menu & clicking:
+- The Doki Theme logo located at the top.

 # Installation